microsoft/vscode-docs/docs/languages/typescript.md

 This can help you understand the meaning of each argument at a glance, which is especially helpful for functions that take Boolean flags or have parameters that are easy to mix up.

-To enable parameter name hints, set `typescript.inlayHints.parameterNames`.
+To enable parameter name hints, set `typescript.inlayHints.parameterNames.enabled`.
 There are three possible values:

 * `none` — Disable parameter inlay hints.
 * `literals` — Only show inlay hints for literals (string, number, Boolean).